Cloudzero/samwise/README.md

         StackName: <YOUR STACK NAME>  # StackName is also provided as a #{Variable} or you can use the AWS:StackName pseudo parameter like a normal CFN template
         SamTemplate: template.yaml    # OPTIONAL if you don't want to touch your template.yaml
         Variables:                    # Provides simple #{Variable} token replacement within your template
-          - RuntimeVar                # Will prompt or require via CLI the value for RuntimeVar
+          - MyRuntimeVar              # Will prompt or require via CLI the value for MyRuntimeVar
-          - PreparedVar: SomeValue    # Prepared variable
+          - MyPreparedVar: SomeValue  # Some Prepared variable

 Then deploy your stack:

     $ samwise deploy --profile <aws profile name> --namespace <namespace>

-Namespace is just a string variable, but it's a required variable and is slightly analogous to `stage`.
-You should use namespace liberally throughout your template wherever you name things to avoid collisions and allow you to deploy multiple instantiations of your stack
+ > Note: `namespace` is a special variable that is slightly analogous to `stage`.
+You should use `namespace` liberally throughout your template so you can deploy multiple instantiations of your stack without collisions

 ## Features
 - One line deploy with minimal command line arguments
-- Simple namespaces and template variable substitution
+- Simple namespaces and template variable substitution using `#{variable}`
+- Link in external files using `#{include ./file.json}`
+- Super fast and efficient packaging!
 - First class support for MFA (with caching!)
-- Super fast and efficient packaging!

 ### A note on SAMWise's variable substitution feature
 This feature/idea is a work in progress.
 It's purpose isn't to add a feature that CloudFormation doesn't have